alexapostolu/night/README.md

 int integer = true; // error!

-print "TheAnswerIs"; // an auto newline will be added print answer;
+print "The answer is: "; // an auto newline will be added print answer;
 ```

 And that's it!

-I'm working on getting the strings to support non-letters including spaces.
+Right now, I'm working on some more support for strings, and fixing some bugs with them.